Nick689/CustomPOS/Readme.md

 * chk() can be used to find any stock incoherence by comparing it with theoretical quantity compiled from every sales and supplies

 ## Planned features
+* Portable demo version (do not need installation)
 * Localized versions
-* Windows, OSX versions
-* Statistics
-* MSOffice version
+* Sales statistics

 ## Advancement
 Only Linux-French version is currently available.
 Item edit page does not exist yet, but you can edit database directly.
 Most important features are implemented and this program is used daily.
 Reliability is good.
 Current version is 0.7 Contact me to get it.
 Please see changelog in Wiki section for more details.